kreismit/ECE4960/labs.md

 Factors that cause the controller to fail include:

 * Poles in the right half-plane
+* Inability to send the required control signal (due to deadband or saturation)
-* Discontinuity in readings (e.g. time delays and random noise) which result in very large control responses
+* Discontinuity in readings (e.g. random noise) which result in very large control responses
-* Inability to send the required control signal (e.g. due to deadband or saturation)
+* Time delays or insufficient update time (a.k.a. right-half-plane zeros)
-* Inaccuracy in the model
+* Serious inaccuracy in model parameters (factors of 2 or more)
+* Improper sensor calibration / drift / non-Gaussian noise
+* Other unexpected factors:
+    * Vibration and non-rigidity of components
+    * Instability of the robot chassis (flipping and tipping)
+    * Bad electrical connections
+    * *1/f* noise

 <h1 id="L12">Lab 12b</h1>

+Note that most of the failure modes for the controller above boil down to bad state estimation!
+This lab intends to fix that problem.